villano-lab/n-elec-scattering/README.md

 The `python` directory contains some sets of useful functions, many of which are self-explanatory.

+* `neut-e-calc.nb` checks the cross-sectiion calculations with a different method.

 ### Numbered Directories

 ### Organization to do